-Her appreciation of nature, the changing seasons and the countryside have inspired her interest in both curing, preserving and making drinks and given rise to many cookery books.
+Her appreciation of nature, the changing seasons and the countryside and her interest in both tradition and innovation have inspired her interest in both curing, preserving and making drinks and given rise to many cookery books.
 As author of Cured, she was shortlisted for the André Simon award and the Guild of Food Writers best food book in 2011.
-Her most recent book, Artisan Drinks, 2014 celebrates the pleasure to be had from making your own.
+Artisan Drinks, 2014, celebrates the pleasure to be had from making your own and has subsequently been translated into many languages.

-Fluent in Italian having spent many years working and living in Rome, Lindy also specializes in Italian regional food.
-She has written books and features on Italian food and most recently wrote the very popular Cicchetti with Valentina Harris (Venetian and other Italian food to share).
+Fluent in Italian, having spent many years working and living in Rome, Lindy also specializes in Italian regional food.
+She has written books and features on Italian food and most recently wrote the very popular Cicchetti with Valentina Harris (Venetian and other Italian food to share) which was chosen as a Telegraph cookery book of the week.

 She has also worked on translations of Italian cookery books.

-Her research for a new book on raw fish, meat and vegetable dishes has altered Lindy’s focus from the British countryside to coastal water and urban eateries; from the traditions of artisans to the creativity of international innovative chefs here in the UK, South America, Japan, Italy and elsewhere.
+Her research for her new book, Raw and Rare (Jacqui Small publishing 2017) on raw and seared fish, meat, salads, fruit and pickles has altered Lindy’s focus from the British countryside to coastal waters and urban eateries; from the traditions of artisans to the creativity of international innovative chefs here in the UK, South America, Japan, Italy and elsewhere.

-Teaching figures high when time allows.
-For many years she ran the Chef’s Room fish and cookery school in conjunction with Chef Franco Taruschio OBE (founder of the famed walnut Tree Inn) The School was named Best in Wales in the British Cookery School Awards on a number of occasions.
-She now organizes pop up corporate, bespoke and private cooking events.
-She has recently been invited to Le Marche to investigate the possibility of setting up a cookery school in Loro Piceno.
+Teaching, figures high, when time allows.
+For many years, she ran the Chef’s Room fish and cookery school in conjunction with Chef, Franco Taruschio OBE (founder of the famed Walnut Tree Inn) The School was named Best in Wales in the British Cookery School Awards on a number of occasions.
+Lindy now organizes pop up corporate, bespoke and private cooking events.
+She has recently been invited to Le Marche to investigate the possibility of setting up a cookery school in Loro Piceno, sadly the repeated earthquakes in the area in 2016 and the slow response to rebuild has put this on hold.

-She teaches preserving and curing at The Artisan School of Food between Sheffield and Nottingham and Italian regional cooking at Denman in the WI cookery school near Oxford.
+Lindy teaches preserving, fermentation and curing at The Artisan School of Food between Sheffield and Nottingham www.schoolofartisanfood.org and Italian regional cooking at Denman in the WI cookery school near Oxford.

 LINDY WILDSMITH IN A NUT SHELL